Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-07-Normalization-is-the-New-Norm-Epi2.md

 ### B. SpectralNorm
-**Asks: How to decouple the magnitude and direction and handle them separately.**
+**Asks: How to reduce the sudden explosion/vanishing of weights and make the learning stable**

 Imagine driving a vehicle where steering or acc pedal sensitivity is very high and leads to the erratic driving.
 If turning the wheel 5 degrees amplifies your trajectory exponentially, a minor steering correction causes violent oversteer, a spin-out, or a complete loss of control.
 In deep neural networks, unconstrained weight matrices act like an overly aggressive, ungoverned steering or throttle system: they excessively amplify input signals across layers, causing numerical instabilities and exploding gradients.